 Studies have shown that if you visualize or have something to look at routinely, you are more likely to accomplish your goals for 2020.
 Give it a shot.
-We had a little party with the girls last year and built these.
-It was so fun!
+We had a little party with the girls last year and built these, and it was so fun!

 One thing I did think about was impact.
 My impact on others and where I can be most effective in helping.
 Having that in my life actually helped me accomplish my goals as well.
 Figure out where your biggest impact could be for someone else this year.
 I bet it will help you too.

 So in the spirit of the season, bring on the new year and new goals.